 Most homeowners insurance policies automatically exclude losses resulting from a sewer backup.
 That’s right!
 Damage to your newly-renovated bathroom may not be covered if a flood causes sewer water to back up into your home.
 Luckily, most insurance companies offer an endorsement that covers this event for as little as $40 per year.

 Mistake #6: Underestimating the Value of Personal Belongings

 People often grossly underestimate the value of the contents of their home; some even do it on purpose in hopes of saving on their insurance.
 But think about that might cost you in a total loss.
 When you add up the value of everything inside your home, from electronics to appliances, clothing, and home goods, you could be looking at more than $100,000 in stuff.

-One way to get a better handle on what your personal belongings are worth is to conduct a home inventory.
-Use a checklist to properly record and categorize your stuff, and then store a copy away from your home so you can access it if there’s a catastrophe.
+One way to get a better handle on what your personal belongings are worth is to conduct a home inventory to properly record and categorize your stuff, and then store a copy away from your home so you can access it if there’s a catastrophe.
 You’ll be glad you have a complete list of lost items that includes serial numbers and receipts.

 Mistake #7: Keeping the Minimum Liability Coverage

 The default limit for liability coverage in a homeowners insurance policy is usually $100,000, and that may be enough for some people.
 But others, like homeowners with an attractive nuisance or who host large parties, may have a greater risk of being sued and might want to consider increasing their liability coverage.

 There is no requirement or law that says how much coverage you need; it’s up to you to determine what’s appropriate for you.
 More importantly, increasing your liability coverage won’t dramatically increase your premium.